 Join a flexible cruise where you can depart almost any day for a short cruise to the inner barrier reef.
 Here dives are easy and marine life is plentiful, non-divers are welcomed onboard to either snorkel or try diving for the first time.
 Certification courses are also possible on request.

-These destinations are located on the outer area of the Great Barrier reef, and this area is suitable for divers with some experience due to the open nature of the dive sites.
-Here fantastic reefs lead to drop-offs down to an abyss where sharks and manta rays can regularly be seen.
+These destinations are located on the outer area of the Great Barrier reef.
+This area is suitable for divers with some experience due to the open nature of the dive sites.
+Fantastic reefs lead to drop-offs down to an abyss where sharks and manta rays can regularly be seen.
 In the right season, special trips are offered to view the migration of whales.

 The Western coast of Australia has some unique dives with the isolated and pristine area of the Rowley Shoals.
 The three reefs, Mermaids, Clerke and Imperieuse Reef are all under marine park protection and are rarely visited due to the short season it is open for each year

 Diving in the Southern state of Australia offers cooler water that attracts the Great White Sharks to the Neptune islands.
 Here there are colonies of both New Zealand seals and the rarer Australian Sea Lions.
 Snorkelling opportunities are availible with these in the correct season.